jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 The rulebook is what governs everyday life.
 Since entering the Internet Age our rulebook has kept growing.
 Government regulations have shot up, political correctness is enforced in campsus and boardrooms, barbers need government licenses, office workers study years to get absurd ceritfications, and think of this, business lobbysists didn't even exist in 1969, now many people think they run our governments.

 Our rulebook is huge, and you're probably used to it be over your head.
 We all sign loan contracts, terms of service, credit card agreements without reading them.
 We live under so many by-laws, regulations, and laws nobody knows how many.
 We also buy products filled with so many copyrights, trademarks, patents it's hard to understand how much of the item we own.
 We live under the jurisdiction of a very big rulebook.
-But big isn't always bad; until size is used against us.
+But big isn't always bad; it is, only when until size is used against us.

 ![old philosophy in a new world](/img\diagrams\GWRegStudies-PagesPublishedinFederalRegister-6.12.19.png) _Federal government regulations.
 An example of our rulebook's growth_